Hong Kong Island Morning Sightseeing Tour:

 Sheung Wan District Afternoon Walking Tour:

-Get your camera ready for Central Escalator, the world’s longest covered escalator, before a stop at one of Hong Kong’s oldest fresh markets to taste tender Southeast Asian fruits, such as durians and rambutans (own expense).
-Complete your walking tour at Cha Chaan Teng, a local café where you can savor traditional Chinese snacks like milk tea and egg custard.
+Next up, ride on the Central Escalator, the longest covered escalator in the world, then visit one of Hong Kong’s oldest food markets to sample Southeast Asian fruits such as rambutan and durian (own expense).
+Your walking tour ends at Cha Chaan Teng, a favorite local café.
+Taste traditional Chinese snacks such as egg custard and milk tea before bidding your guide farewell.

-Please note: These two tours do not have to be taken on two consecutive days, provided you advise which days you would like to do what tour under Special Requirements at time of booking.
+These two tours do not need to be taken on two consecutive days.
+When booking, simply advise which day you would like to do each tour under Special Requirements.
 The days of operation for the tours are as follows:

 - Hong Kong Island Tour: Daily